 The cable industry is subject to extensive regulation at the federal, local and, in some instances, state levels.
-The Cable Communications Policy Act of 1984 (the "1984 Cable Act"), the 1992 Cable Act (together with the 1984 Cable Act, the "Cable Acts") and the 1996 Telecom Act, all of which amend the Communications Act, establish a national policy to guide the development and regulation of cable systems.
-The FCC has principal responsibility for implementing the policies of the Cable Acts.
+The Federal Communications Commission has principal regulatory responsibility.
 Many aspects of such regulation are currently the subject of judicial proceedings and administrative or legislative proposals, including a proposal which would require cable operators to provide access to their broadband cable networks to other Internet service providers.
 Legislation and regulations change, and we cannot predict the impact of future developments on the cable television industry, in general, or on us, in particular.
 See "Regulation and Legislation."

 FEDERAL LAW AND REGULATION.
-The 1992 Cable Act and the FCC's rules implementing that act generally have increased the administrative and operational expenses of cable systems and have resulted in additional regulatory oversight by the FCC and local or state franchise authorities.
+Regulations on the cable industry have increased the administrative and operational expenses of cable systems and have resulted in additional oversight by the Federal Communications Commission and local or state franchise authorities.
+Cable operators are subject to, among other things: